 "Mauritius was made first, and then heaven; and heaven was copied after Mauritius" wrote Mark Twain a good 100 years ago.
 The famous writer was not wrong.
-Bizarre mountain peaks, magnificent palm-fringed beaches, colourful coral reefs, shimmering azure lagoons, and wind the whole year!
-What more could windsurfers and kitesurfers wish for?!
+Bizarre mountain peaks, magnificent palm-fringed beaches, colourful coral reefs, shimmering azure lagoons, and amazing wind from May to November makes Mauritius one of the world very best windsurfers and kitesurfers destinations.

 Our insider tips:

 Market in Quatre Borne,Island sightseeing tour, Black River National Park, Snorkelling and diving, Boat trip: swimming with the dolphins and picknick, Trekking on the Mountain "Brabant le Morne"